zuberalam007/freelance-contract/README.md

 ####Copyrights

-You guarantee to me that any elements of text, graphics, photos, designs, trademarks, or other artwork that you provide umes for inclusion in the application are either owned by your good selves, or that you have permission to use them.
+You guarantee to me that any elements of text, graphics, photos, designs, trademarks, or other artwork that you provide me for inclusion in the application are either owned by your good selves, or that you have permission to use them.

 When I receive your final payment, copyright is automatically assigned as follows: